avaframe/AvaFrame/docs/theoryCom1DFA.rst

 bulk density is usually larger than the density of the entrained snow, i.e. :math:`\rho_{\text{ent}}<\rho`) and :math:`F_i^{\text{res}}` represents the resistance force due to obstacles (for example trees).
-Which leads to in :eq:`momentum-balance1`:
+This leads to in :eq:`momentum-balance1`:

 .. math::
    \rho_0 \frac{dV(t) \overline{u}_i}{dt} = \rho_0 V \frac{d\overline{u}_i}{dt} +